NiftyliuS/home-cloud/router-installation/ubuntu-server-22.04.tl-dr.md

 backend servers
   mode http
   balance roundrobin                                #balance type: round-robin option redispatch                                 #when retrying send to anotehr server instead of sticking to the same one retry-on conn-failure empty-response 503          #in case of failure retry on another server option forwardfor                                 #forward original IP as 'x-forwarded-for' header
+  #option forwardfor header x-router-forwarded-for  #optionally set your own header name

   #next line defines the server, check every 1000ms that the server is up
   #2 successful checks meaning the server is up
   #1 failed check will mark the server as down